 In Real Life: A real life example of an integer is a person’s age: Think of a person as a variable here.
-Age is a value associated with a person, just like a name was, but since age is a number we use numbers instead of words in our code.
+Age is a value associated with a person, just like a name is, but since age is a number we use numbers instead of words in our code.
 Variables can change, just like a person’s age increases by one each year.

 In programming: In programming, integers are used to do 2 things: store values and run loops.

 In Kodable, learners practice storing integer values using numbered fuzzballs: Learners will put a number in the command bin that matches a value to the variable.
 Assigning matching values will clear the asteroid field when the integer is launched at the field.

 In this lesson, my ship variable contains an integer and is going to apply that value to the asteroid.
 If the value matches, the asteroid will disappear.